open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 ## Development Specification of Inference Interface

-When performing inference, the following steps are typically executed：
+When performing inference, the following steps are typically executed:

 1. preprocess：Input data preprocessing, including data reading, data preprocessing, data format conversion, and so on.
 2. forward: Execute `model.forwward`